GRAPHIC-Dollar surge leaves trail of destruction

 FX returns this monthhttps://tmsnrt.rs/39fEeFK

-(Reporting by Saikat Chatterjee, Sujata Rao and Saikat Chatterjee; Additional reporting by Pratima Desai)
+(Reporting by Saikat Chatterjee, Sujata Rao and Yoruk Bahceli; Additional reporting by Pratima Desai; Additional reporting by Pratima Desai)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))